Archive for the ‘Taxes’ category

 Back when I had more expenses, we would take zero allowances on our W2 forms.
 Then we would scrap by during the year, and get a decent refund back at the end of the year.
 Both my wife and I have some Accounting skills, so we know that on the surface it seemed like a dumb, wasteful move.
 Why wasteful, you might ask?
 Because by overpaying, the government gets free money that it (in theory) can earn interest on.

-Plan Going Forwards
+My Plan Going Forwards

 Now that my stock transactions volume has increased and my taxes are becoming more complex, more than likely I’ll try Turbo Tax Deluxe before hiring an accountant.
-The software would be able to identify all of the 2011 Tax Changes and plus I can import my stocks transactions from my stock broker’s website.
+The software would be able to identify all of the 2011 Tax Changes and I can import my stock transactions from my stock broker’s website.

 What do you do to keep your taxes under control?